 I believe that all dogs are born as potential resource guarders to one extent or another and depending on a variety of variables resource guarding develops or does not.

-In some cases, it seems as if that whatever distances a particular dog from its wolf cousins when it comes to resource guarding, only didn’t make the trip and no amount of training is going to extinguish the throwback nature of the behaviour.
+In some infrequent cases, it seems as if that whatever distances a particular dog from its wolf cousins when it comes to resource guarding, didn’t make the trip and no amount of training is going to extinguish the throwback nature of the behavior.
 In my experience, this level of resource guarding is much more the exception to the rule.

 A pup’s position in the litter can influence their attitude around food as a resource.
 If one pup has difficulty competing with litter mates when their mother is their source of nutrition, and/or later after she’s weaned them and repetitively comes up short subsequently left hungry, and the situation repeats itself enough, meal times become linked to stress and anxiety.
 This stress and anxiety can carry over later when the dog has been purchased and is living without competitors.

 In other cases, particularly with larger breeds, the number of puppy feedings during the period of the tremendous growth of their lives was insufficient.
 Feeding a puppy once or twice a day as you might when they are adults can put some dogs in a heightened state of anxiety before meals.
 Done for enough meal times results in a conditioned response even after one or two meals would suffice.

 I believe the most common cause of resource guarding is due to the perceived relationship between dog and owner from the dog’s perspective.